kieda/QCode/README.md

 QCode, when opened in an existing project, all loaded classes are available for QCode to access.
 This means that a programmer can dynamically change variables, and even insert code into an application that is already open.

 We allow the programmer to save the QCode file, which saves the full QCode text, or the programmer can save the generated java file itself.

 QCode is fantastic for a user whi wants to test code on the fly, or wants to build a gui environment quickly.

+Run and open QCode in Netbeans.

 Currently:
     The default class a QCode environment is "Pool".